vmohan96/K-Means-CPP/README.md

 ### Threading Performance
 Multithreading was used to assign clusters after centroid updates on every iteration, which is the most taxing part of the algorithm.
-To see how much parallelism helps, performance tests were conducted using the Synthetic Dataset as a benchmark.
-Tests were all run using **Euclidean** distance with **Lloyd's Algorithm**, as these parameters seemed most indicative of K-means clustering in practice.
-Benchmark results are show below.
+To see how much parallelism helped, performance tests were conducted using the Synthetic Dataset.
+Benchmark tests were all run using **Euclidean** distance with **Lloyd's Algorithm**, as these parameters seemed most indicative of K-means clustering in practice.
+Results are show below.

 | Clusters | Threads | Runtime | Speedup |
 | -------- | ------- | ------- | ------- |